 The Japanese Bobcat is a symbol of good luck and happiness when found in the traditional colour pattern of mi-ke (which means three fur), which is white with red and black patches.
 This cat has been identified with the famous “Beckoning Cat” (see image below)

-The Japanese Bobtail is a short haired cat of moderate size.
-The body is lean and muscular with slender legs, hind legs are a little longer than the front legs.
+The Japanese Bobtail is a shorthaired cat of moderate size.
+The body is lean and muscular with slender legs; hind legs are a little longer than the front legs.

-The tail of the Japanese Bobtail is short, the length is between 5-10 cm long.
-It comes in many shapes and sizes, most are curled, the fur on the tail is longer than the rest of the body.
+The tail of the Japanese Bobtail is short; the length is between 5-10 cm long.
+It comes in many shapes and sizes; most are curled, the fur on the tail is longer than the rest of the body.

-This is an extremely intelligent and lively breed of cat who remains this way well into adulthood.
-Because of this, they are easy to train to do tricks or walk on a leash.
+This is an intelligent and lively breed of cat who remains this way well into adulthood.
+Because of this, the Japanese Bobtail is easy to train.
 They are extremely curious, active and playful.
-They are a talkative breed of cat and it is said that they have a “melodious chant” which they use when they are happy.
+They are a talkative breed of cat, who has a melodious chant which they use when they are happy.

 The Japanese Bobtail gets along with children and other pets and makes a great family pet.